buda-base/blmp-prototype-flow/README.md

 This automatic setting can be bypassed using a `GET` parameter if needed: `?lds-pdi=...`.
 For example, `http://localhost:13280?ldspdi=bdrc1.bdrc.io:13280` will use the online `fuseki` server instead of the default `http://localhost:13280`.-->

-There is a `config.json` located in `/public` directory.
+There is a `config-defauls.json` located in `/public` directory.
 It contains:
 * a list of candidate urls to `lds-pdi`
 * an index in the list to use on startup.

+Default settings can be overridden using a separate `/public/config.json`.